EarthGman/nix-config/.github/readme.md

 - xwayland apps within wayland sessions have a bug in which the mouse will not be able to interact with the window if your monitor position contains a negative coordinate.
   This bug only affects setups with more than 1 monitor.

+- steam notifications appear in the middle of the screen on niri

 # Personal Notes
 Imperative actions after install
-- install public dotfiles
+- install dotfiles
-- login to git
 - login to discord
 - login to steam
-- import neomutt email accounts
 - import gpg private keys
 - ssh-add ssh private key
+- import neomutt email accounts
 - install protonup for steam
 - /etc/nixos -> ~/src/github/earthgman/nix-config
 - Install the English Dictionary extension for libreoffice (otherwise the spell checker wont work)